Where did the Israelites cross the Red Sea?

 Where Was Mount Sinai?

-At the core of this debate (indeed, an impetus for certain researchers to consider a more distant Gulf of Aqaba crossing) is the identification of Mount Sinai—the location where Moses was first called by God, and the mountain before which the Israelites later encamped and received the Ten Commandments.
-This article is not intended to establish the exact identity of the mountain.
+At the core of this debate—indeed, an impetus for certain researchers to consider a more distant Gulf of Aqaba crossing—is the identification of Mount Sinai, the location where Moses was first called by God, and the mountain before which the Israelites later encamped and received the Ten Commandments.
+This article is not intended to establish the exact identity of the mountain (see the following for more on this subject).
 But we will need to spend a little time on it based on how the geographic area relates to the sea crossing, which would naturally have taken place west of it.

-The long-standing traditional identification of Mount Sinai has been Jabal Mousa, “Moses Mountain,” located in the southern part of the Sinai Peninsula.
-Unfortunately, we cannot look to the name of the Sinai Peninsula for proof of where Mount Sinai was, because it is an apparently more modern term given based on the traditional identification of Jabal Mousa as Mount Sinai. (*See note at the end of this article linking to recent research now challenging that assumption.)
-Jabal Mousa became particularly well-known and regarded as Mount Sinai through the early Christian-Byzantine period, but evidence points to the site being recognized as Mount Sinai by Jewish religious leaders 2,000 years ago.
-Evidence also shows that this southern Sinai territory was a region of pilgrimage and religious veneration for the Nabataeans as early as the third century b.c.e., as shown by inscriptions in the area, and the remains of Nabataean sanctuary/temple architecture unearthed in the ’70s and ’80s (see, for example, research articles here and here; the Nabataeans likewise held Moses in esteem).
+The long-standing traditional identification of Mount Sinai has been Jabal Musa, “Moses Mountain,” located in the southern part of the Sinai Peninsula.
+Unfortunately, we cannot look to the name Sinai Peninsula for proof of where Mount Sinai was, given that it is an apparently more modern term given based on the traditional identification of Jabal Musa as Mount Sinai. (*Update: New research published in 2023 is challenging this assumption, asserting that the southern Sinai was anciently referred to by this equivalent term—see here for more detail.)
+Jabal Musa certainly became well-known and established as the site of Mount Sinai through the early Christian-Byzantine period (fourth century c.e. onwards), but certain earlier evidence also points to this general southern Sinai territory as a region of pilgrimage and religious veneration for the Nabataeans as early as the third century b.c.e.—as shown by various inscriptions in the region, and the remains of Nabataean sanctuary/temple architecture unearthed in the 1970s and ’80s (see, for example, research articles here and here; the Arab Nabataeans likewise held Moses in esteem).

 Known as the “almond mountain,” this site is located just east of the Gulf of Aqaba in modern-day Saudi Arabia.
 There’s some debate surrounding the naming of this mountain and the nearby Jabal Maqla (“burnt mountain,” see illustration on right for the locations of these and other posited “Mount Sinais”).
-The Bible gives two synonymous names for the mountain of God, Horeb and Sinai (i.e., Malachi 4:4, King James Version); in the case of the Aqaba-crossing theory (depending on the proponent), Maqla represents one, and al-Lawz the other; two peaks of the same mountain range.
+The Bible uses two names in the context of this mountain of God: Horeb and Sinai. in the case of the Aqaba-crossing theory (depending on the proponent), Maqla represents one, and al-Lawz the other; two peaks of the same range.
 Specifically, the blackened tip of Jabal Maqla is seen as the place where God descended in “fire” to deliver the 10 Commandments (Exodus 19:18; see the short drone footage of the black-topped mountain below).

-We read from classical historical accounts that Mount Sinai was the tallest in the vicinity (hence the particular selection of these two respective regions, in either southern Sinai or northwestern Saudi Arabia)—note, for example, the first century Josephus’s description of the mountain as the “highest of all the mountains thereabout” (Antiquities of the Jews, 2.12.1), or the first century Philo’s description of it as the “loftiest and most sacred mountain in that district” (Moses, 2.14.70).
+We read from certain classical accounts that Mount Sinai was the tallest in the vicinity (hence the particular selection of these two respective regions, in either southern Sinai or northwestern Saudi Arabia)—note the first century Josephus’s description of the mountain as the “highest of all the mountains thereabout” (Antiquities of the Jews, 2.12.1), or the first century Philo’s description of it as the “loftiest and most sacred mountain in that district” (On the Life of Moses, 2.14.70).
 But which is the right region—and thus which is the right gulf crossing corresponding to it?

-Proponents for a Red Sea crossing in the Gulf of Aqaba point out the statement by the New Testament Apostle Paul, who mentions “mount Sinai in Arabia” (Galatians 4:25).
-Likewise, they point out that Mount Sinai is associated with the land of Midian (Exodus 2-3).
-Midian is traditionally located in modern-day Saudi Arabia, and Jabal al-Lawz is located in the heart of a range of mountains known as the Midian Mountains.
-Distinct from the Sinai Peninsula, this is a range of volcanic mountains, which proponents connect to the “smoke and fire” of God’s presence on Mount Sinai.
+Proponents for a Red Sea crossing at the Gulf of Aqaba highlight Paul’s statement in the New Testament, mentioning “mount Sinai in Arabia” (Galatians 4:25).
+Likewise, they point out a geographical association of Mount Sinai with the land of Midian (i.e. Exodus 2-3).
+Midian is traditionally located in modern-day northwest Saudi Arabia, and Jabal al-Lawz is located in the heart of a range of mountains known as the Midian Mountains.
+Distinct from the Sinai Peninsula, this is a range of volcanic mountains, which some proponents connect to the “smoke and fire” of God’s presence on Mount Sinai.

 The evidence seems compelling: Jabal al-Lawz/Maqla must be Mount Sinai, and the Gulf of Aqaba must have been the location of the Red Sea crossing.